List of waterfalls by flow rate

 This list of waterfalls by flow rate includes all waterfalls which are known to have an average flow rate or discharge of at least 150 m3/s.
-The waterfalls in this list are those for which there is verifiable information for, and should not be assumed to be a complete list of waterfalls which would otherwise qualify as globally significant based on this metric.
+The waterfalls in this list are those for which there is verifiable information, and the list should not be assumed to be a complete list of waterfalls which would otherwise qualify as globally significant based on this metric.

 Largest extant waterfalls

 Largest historic waterfalls

 This list comprises the waterfalls which have ceased to exist due to the impoundment of their river(s) by a dam, or due to the diversion of the watercourse.